 Good mental health is more than just the absence of mental illness.
 It means you are in a state of wellbeing where you feel good and function well in the world.

-According to the World Health Organization, mental health is a state of wellbeing in which a person is able to:
+According to the World Health Organization, good mental health is when you can:

 - cope with the normal stresses of life

 - realise your potential

 If you have good mental health, you might have emotions including happiness, love, joy and compassion, and you feel generally satisfied with life.